apache/kylin/website/_docs20/tutorial/cube_build_performance.md

 ---
 layout: docs20
-title: Kylin Cube build tuning step by step
+title: Cube Build Tuning Step by Step
 categories: tutorial
 permalink: /docs20/tutorial/cube_build_performance.html
 ---
- *This tutorial is an example step by step about how to optimize build of cube*
+ *This tutorial is an example step by step about how to optimize build of cube.*

- *Thanks to ShaoFeng Shi for help*

-Try to optimize a very simple Cube, with 1 Dim and 1 Fact table (Date Dimension)
+In this scenario we're trying to optimize a very simple Cube, with 1 fact and 1 lookup table (Date Dimension).
+Before do a real tunning, please get an overall understanding about Cube build process from [Optimize Cube Build](/docs20/howto/howto_optimize_build.html)

 ![]( /images/tutorial/2.0/cube_build_performance/01.png)

 The baseline is:

 * One Measure: Balance, calculate always Max, Min and Count
 * All Dim_date (10 items) will be used as dimensions
 * Input is a Hive CSV external table
-* Output is a Cube in HBase with out compression
+* Output is a Cube in HBase without compression

 With this configuration, the results are: 13 min to build a cube of 20 Mb  (Cube_01)

-### Cube_02: Reduce cardinality
+### Cube_02: Reduce combinations
-To make the first improvement, use Joint and Hierarchy on Dimensions to reduce the cardinality.
+To make the first improvement, use Joint and Hierarchy on Dimensions to reduce the combinations (number of cuboids).

 Put together all ID and Text of: Month, Week, Weekday and Quarter using Joint Dimension